terceiro/autodep8/README.md

 If a known package type is NOT detected, autodep8 exits with 1 and produces not output.

+# AUTOMATIC USAGE BY AUTOPKGTEST

+autodep8 can be automatically called by autopkgtest(1).
+To achieve that, you must set the *Testsuite:* field in the source package paragraph to *autopkgtest-pkg-TYPE*, where *TYPE* if one of package types supported by autodep8.
+The valid values of *TYPE* are listed below as the headings of the "EXAMPLES OF PRODUCED TEST CONTROL FILES" section.

+See the autopkgtest(1) documentation for more details.

+# NOTES ABOUT SOME PACKAGE TYPES

 ## PYTHON PACKAGES

 If the module name to be imported cannot be inferred from the name of the